-080410 Adhesive and sealant compound waste with the exception of that covered by 08 04 09 for the packaging material considered is described below:
+080410 Adhesive and sealant compound waste with the exception of that covered by 08 04 09

 2.16 Further information

 More information is available on the manufacturer's product or safety data sheets and is available on the manufacturer's websites or on request.
 Valuable technical information is also available on the associations' websites.